ijzer/cwbot-ndy/doc/readme.txt

 Note that there is a special command !help.
 This command is handled by chat-based managers directly and shows help for commands.

-*Modules set to clan-only will only process !commands that match their built-in available commands, not non-commands.
-In most cases this is not an issue.

                                  New comm.